 WASH was the second-last song recorded for the album FLY (the studio version of my instrumental FLY was the last recording produced).
 By the time I wrote WASH, a good 5 years had gone by since recording my first studio song.
 As such, I found myself looking at the world in a slightly different way and along with it, my songwriting style had changed dramatically.
-I was also spending a lot of time alone at the piano and it helped me create songs differently than I had before.
+I was also spending a lot of time alone at the piano and it helped me create songs in a different way than I had before.

 I spent a lot of time writing this song, and I feel it's all the better for it.
 Some sections were written when I was feeling happy and other sections were written when I was feeling low.
 By the time the song was finished I had worked out my emotions.
-And through all the hours, days, weeks and months I'd spent on perfecting the song on piano, I had undergone through a lot of what some may call mundane, tedious times of practice.
+And through all the hours, days, weeks and months I spent on perfecting the song on piano, I had put myself through a lot of what some may call mundane, tedious times of practice.
 All of this, I hope, it reflected in the lyrics of the song.

 * "Music washes away from the soul the dust of everyday life": a quote by Berthold Auerbach.
-He died in 1882 and the quote has surpassed the copyright protection of 120 years, resting now in the world of public domain.
+He died in 1882 and the quote has surpassed the copywrite protection of 120 years, resting now in the world of public domain.
 I used Auerbach's quote in the opening phrase of my song.
 It serves as an amazing lyrical springboard for the song overall and I hope I've done Auerbach justice in my use of his inspiring words.

 * I've found the term WASH cropping up in movies and literature.
 It can suggest baptism and a cleansing of the soul.
 Absolutely, this is what I am also going for in the song.
 After a long journey of the soul, doesn't it feel great to wash off all the dust and restart on a bright "note?"